velosofist/velosofize-map/Readme.md

 ## Contributions

-In case of interest in contributing, please reach out on GitHub or at <velosofize@gmail.com> .
+In case of interest in contributing, please see the [contributions page](https://docs.velosofize.com/en/contributions/) and reach out on GitHub or at <velosofize@gmail.com> .